ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Message Properties set on a Connection also apply only to that Connection.

-A new Connection created by Clone can have a Message Framer assigned via the optional `framer` parameter of the Clone Action.
-If this parameter is not supplied, the stack of Message Framers associated with a Connection is copied to the cloned Connection when calling Clone.
-Then, a cloned Connection has the same stack of Message Framers as the Connection from which they are Cloned, but these Framers may internally maintain per-Connection state.
+A new Connection created by `Clone` can have a Message Framer assigned via the optional `framer` parameter of the `Clone` action.
+If this parameter is not supplied, the stack of Message Framers associated with a Connection is copied to the cloned Connection when calling `Clone`.
+Then, a cloned Connection has the same stack of Message Framers as the Connection from which they are cloned, but these Framers may internally maintain per-Connection state.

 It is also possible to check which Connections belong to the same Connection Group.
-Calling GroupedConnections() on a specific Connection returns a set of all Connections in the same group.
+Calling `GroupedConnections` on a specific Connection returns a set of all Connections in the same group.

 ~~~
 []Connection := Connection.GroupedConnections()
 ~~~

-Connections will belong to the same group if the application previously called Clone.
+Connections will belong to the same group if the application previously called `Clone`.
 Passive Connections can also be added to the same group -- e.g., when a Listener receives a new Connection that is just a new stream of an already active multi-streaming protocol instance.

-If the underlying protocol supports multi-streaming, it is natural to use this functionality to implement Clone.
+If the underlying protocol supports multi-streaming, it is natural to use this functionality to implement `Clone`.
 In that case, Connections in a Connection Group are multiplexed together, giving them similar treatment not only inside Endpoints, but also across the end-to-end Internet path.

-Note that calling Clone() can result in on-the-wire signaling, e.g., to open a new transport connection, depending on the underlying Protocol Stack.
-When Clone() leads to the opening of multiple such connections, the Transport Services system will ensure consistency of Connection Properties by uniformly applying them to all underlying connections in a group.
+Note that calling `Clone` can result in on-the-wire signaling, e.g., to open a new transport connection, depending on the underlying Protocol Stack.
+When `Clone` leads to the opening of multiple such connections, the Transport Services system will ensure consistency of Connection Properties by uniformly applying them to all underlying connections in a group.
 Even in such a case, there are possibilities for a Transport Services system to implement prioritization within a Connection Group {{TCP-COUPLING}} {{?RFC8699}}.

-Attempts to clone a Connection can result in a CloneError:
+Attempts to clone a Connection can result in a `CloneError`:

 ~~~
 Connection -> CloneError<reason?>